pagkly/Zed/Investopedia3/Covariance.md

 -   Q4: x = 3.2, y = 15
 -   Q5: x = 4.1, y = 20

-The average x value equals 3, and the average y value equals 14.2.
-[To calculate the covariance](https://www.investopedia.com/articles/financial-theory/11/calculating-covariance.asp), the sum of the products of the xi values minus the average x value, multiplied by the yi values minus the average y values would be divided by (n-1), as follows:
+The average x value equals 3, and the average y value equals 14.2. [[To calculate the covariance]](https://www.investopedia.com/articles/financial-theory/11/calculating-covariance.asp), the sum of the products of the xi values minus the average x value, multiplied by the yi values minus the average y values would be divided by (n-1), as follows:

 Cov(x,y) = ((2 - 3) x (10 - 14.2) + (3 - 3) x (14 - 14.2) + ...
 (4.1 - 3) x (20 - 14.2)) / 4 = (4.2 + 0 + 0.66 + 0.16 + 6.38) / 4 = 2.85